aler9/howto-gmail-imap-oauth2/README.md

-Gmail-IMAP-Oauth2 authentication sample code, in Python and Go.
+Sample code of the Gmail-IMAP-Oauth2 authentication procedure, in Python and Go.
 Allows to perform automated operations on emails without toggling the "less secure apps" switch on the Google account page.
-This is the simplest possible code and works in 2019.
+Code is the simplest possible in both cases and working as of 2019.

 ## Python